 On this page

 Customs prefers electronic declarations.
-If you do not have much experience of importing and exporting, it would be a good idea to have the customs declaration made by a shipper, logistical service provider or customs agent.
+If you do not have much experience of importing and exporting and customs clearance, it would be a good idea to have the customs declaration made by a shipper, logistical service provider or customs agent.
 If you regularly import or export (in Dutch), you can submit your own customs declarations.
 Please contact the National Helpdesk Dutch Customs to do so, you will need:

 You must use the EORI number as an identification number when exchanging data with customs (mandatory).
 EORI stands for Economic Operator Registration and Identification number.
 You mainly require the EORI number when you trade with countries outside the EU.
 You also need the EORI number when trading with countries within the EU for products such as alcohol and tobacco.